Foundation in 1345 under King Phayu

 During the reign of King Saen Mueang Ma, records describe the transfer of Phra Buddha Sihing from Chiang Rai to this temple.
 That sacred-image arrival is central to how Wat Phra Singh became one of the defining spiritual references in Chiang Mai.

-1935 AD and 1940 AD recognition milestones
+1935 and 1940 recognition milestones

-Two 20th-century anchors often cited in Thai records are the 8 March 1935 AD national historic-site gazette listing and the 23 November 1940 AD elevation to first-class royal temple status.
+Two 20th-century anchors often cited in Thai records are the 8 March 1935 national historic-site gazette listing and the 23 November 1940 elevation to first-class royal temple status.
 These milestones explain why the complex operates both as living worship space and protected heritage site today.